Every Student Succeeds ActInformation regarding California's plan to implement the federal Every Student Succeeds Act (ESSA).

 General Waiver for Dashboard Alternative School Status (DASS) Program

-On March 9, 2022, the CDE will seek SBE approval for submitting a General Waiver to ED in order to waive ESSA requirements to ensure the integrity of the DASS program in our state.
-This waiver submission will be in response to the January 2022 letter sent by ED which denied the 2021 amendments to California’s ESSA State Plan regarding the DASS modified methods business rules for calculating the Academic Achievement and Graduation Rate indicators.
+On March 9, 2022, the SBE approved a General Waiver to ED in order to waive ESSA requirements to ensure the integrity of the DASS program in our state.
+This waiver submission was in response to the January 2022 letter sent by ED which denied the 2021 amendments to California’s ESSA State Plan regarding the DASS modified methods business rules for calculating the Academic Achievement and Graduation Rate indicators.
 Waivers allow States to bypass certain statutory and regulatory requirements if the State can demonstrate that the waiver will improve student achievement.

-This waiver will focus on the reasons why California’s current DASS program is the most effective way to fairly evaluate the success or progress of alternative schools that serve high-risk students.
-Also, the proposed General Waiver will detail the rationale for developing modified methods for the Graduation Rate Indicator and Academic Indicator.
-The proposal will also demonstrate that the modified measures do not impact California’s ability to meaningfully differentiate among schools and that changing these measures would lead to providing fewer resources to schools who have the greatest need.
-Lastly, the waiver will also communicate why the ED’s suggested considerations in the January 2022 denial would not be effective for proper accountability determinations in California.
-The CDE will ask ED to waive the requirements of Section 1111(c)(4)(C) of the Elementary and Secondary Education Act (ESEA), which ED states requires the annual meaningful differentiation of all schools based on the same indicators and standards in the State’s accountability system, and Section 1111(c)(4)(B)(iii), which requires the use of a four-year cohort graduation rate.
+This waiver focused on the reasons why California’s current DASS program is the most effective way to fairly evaluate the success or progress of alternative schools that serve high-risk students.
+Also, the proposed General Waiver detailed the rationale for developing modified methods for the Graduation Rate Indicator and Academic Indicator.
+The proposal demonstrated that the modified measures do not impact California’s ability to meaningfully differentiate among schools and that changing these measures would lead to providing fewer resources to schools who have the greatest need.
+Lastly, the waiver also communicated why the ED’s suggested considerations in the January 2022 denial would not be effective for proper accountability determinations in California.
+The CDE asked ED to waive the requirements of Section 1111(c)(4)(C) of the Elementary and Secondary Education Act (ESEA), which ED states requires the annual meaningful differentiation of all schools based on the same indicators and standards in the State’s accountability system, and Section 1111(c)(4)(B)(iii), which requires the use of a four-year cohort graduation rate.

-As required by federal law, the CDE seeks public comment on this proposal through March 30, 2022.
-Public comment or any questions may be sent to ESSA@cde.ca.gov.
+As required by federal law, the CDE received public comment on this proposal through March 30, 2022.
+The waiver was officially submitted on April 15, 2022.